Hard Rock Hallelujah: Performance

-The semifinal and final performances of "Hard Rock Hallelujah" at the 2006 Eurovision Song Contest were similar; the lead singer, Mr Lordi, stated before the final that the only planned changes were that "We'll scream louder.
+The semifinal and final performances of "Hard Rock Hallelujah" at Eurovision were similar; the lead singer, Mr Lordi, stated before the final that the only planned changes were that "We'll scream louder.
 And turn the amps up."
-The performance took place on a fairly bare Eurovision stage, with banks of video monitors in the back displaying abstract images of fire, and the band in their usual monster costumes.
+The performance took place on a fairly bare stage, with banks of video monitors in the back displaying abstract images of fire, and the band in their usual monster costumes.

 The band brought a hat including the flag of Finland to the performance, worn by Mr Lordi in the actual performance and by Amen during the encore after the winning.
 For the final performances Mr Lordi also used two official stage props from Lordi's live concerts: a two-headed battle axe and bat-like wings.
 During the whole performance, the band members remained relatively stationary, with the exception of guitarist Amen, who hopped back and forth energetically.

 The song had frequent use of pyrotechnics, starting with flames bursting from the stage during the song's introduction, and bursts of sparks, particularly during the chorus.
 The final chorus of the song had an extended pyrotechnic display, with the whole stage covered in sparks, including jets shooting from the ends of Amen's guitar and Ox's bass as they were being played, and from the two-headed axe that Mr Lordi held up above his head.
 The encore performance after they were announced the winners was much simpler, as the pyrotechnics were obviously not available and Mr Lordi's wings did not unfurl.

+Aftermath

-On 26 May 2006 the Guinness World Record of karaoke singing was broken when approximately 80,000 people gathered to sing "Hard Rock Hallelujah" in Helsinki, Finland, to celebrate victory in Eurovision.
+On 26 May 2006, Lordi broke the Guinness World Record of karaoke singing when approximately 80,000 people gathered to sing "Hard Rock Hallelujah" in Helsinki's Market Square, to celebrate their victory in Eurovision.